DoNewsCode/core/doc/tutorial.md

 	})
 ```

 `func()` is treated as clean up functions.
-All returned clean up functions are called in parallel when `c.Shutdown()` is called.
+All returned clean-up functions are called in parallel when `c.Shutdown()` is called.

-The constructor returns error to indicate initialization failure.
+The constructor returns an error to indicate initialization failure.
 Core intentionally panics in this case to raise awareness.

-The last but not the least thing to notice is that the dependency graph is build lazily.
+The last but not the least thing to notice is that the dependency graph is built lazily.
 The constructor call is deferred until the return value is directly or indirectly demanded.
 That means dependencies for a type can be added to the graph both, before and after the type was added.

 #### Invoke

-Speaking of demand, `c.Invoke` can be used to instantiate dependencies.
+Speaking of the demand, `c.Invoke` can be used to instantiate dependencies.

 ```go
 func (c *C) Invoke(function interface{})